Mukim Sungai Kebun

-Mukim Sungai Kebun is a mukim in Brunei-Muara District, Brunei.
+Mukim Sungai Kebun is a mukim in Brunei–Muara district, Brunei.
 It is part of Kampong Ayer, the traditional stilt settlements on the Brunei River in the capital Bandar Seri Begawan.
 The population was 4,750 in 2016.

+Etymology

+The mukim could be named after a village that it encompasses, Kampong Sungai Kebun.
+Ayer Berkunci, which means literally locked water, is the name of a region near Kampong Sungai Kebun.
+It is reported that it was the only location with access to piped water in the late 18th or early 19th century.
+Ayer Berkunci, meaning locked water, is the name of the place where a tiny coal mine once existed.
+The piped water was controlled by a valve or tap that could be regulated or locked.

 Geography

 The mukim borders Mukim Peramu and Mukim Saba to the north, Mukim Kota Batu to the east, Mukim Lumapas to the south and west and Mukim Burong Pingai Ayer to the west and north.